Article

 - The installation date

-- Proof of purchase like bills or property tax statements
+- Proof of purchase, like bills or property tax statements

 - Copies of local permits for installation and inspection approvals